paulpogoda/OSINT-for-countries-V2.0/README.md

 # OSINT Resources/Tools by Country V 2.0
-This project was inspired by wddadk [OSINT for Countries](https://github.com/wddadk/OSINT-for-countries).
+This project was inspired by @wddadk [OSINT for Countries](https://github.com/wddadk/OSINT-for-countries).
 Here you'll find a GitHub-based collection of links to various OSINT tools, websites, and projects that are specific to different countries, structured for digital profilers.
 ## What does it mean:
 **On each country repo you will find tools and resources grouped by one standard:**
 - open bases, statistics